-The City, together with the Florida Department of Transportation and Orange, Osceola, Seminole and Volusia Counties (the "Local Government Partners") developed plans for the acquisition, construction and operation of a commuter rail system serving portions of Central Florida ("SunRail").
-The first 31-mile segment of SunRail (between DeBary and Sand Lake Road in Orange County) construction is complete and began operations in May of 2014.
-This first segment includes stations at DeBary/Fort Florida Road; Sanford/SR 46, Lake Mary, Longwood, Altamonte Springs, Maitland, Winter Park/Park Avenue, Florida Hospital, LYNX Central Station, Church Street, Orlando Amtrak/Orlando Regional Medical Center and Sand Lake Road.
-The second segment has been divided into two sub-phases: Phase 2 South will extend SunRail service to stations at Meadow Woods, Osceola Parkway, Kissimmee Amtrak and Poinciana Industrial Park, and is expected to be operational by 2017.
-Phase 2 North will extend SunRail service to a new northern terminus at the DeLand Amtrak station.
-The Phase 2 North timeline has yet to be determined.
+The City, together with the Florida Department of Transportation and Orange, Osceola, Seminole and Volusia Counties (the "Local Government Partners") developed plans for the acquisition, construction and operation of a commuter rail system serving portions of central Florida ("SunRail").
+Construction is now complete for the first 31-mile segment of SunRail (between DeBary and Sand Lake Road in Orange County).
+The first 31-mile segment began operating on May 1, 2014 and includes stations at DeBary/Fort Florida Road; Sanford/SR 46, Lake Mary, Longwood, Altamonte Springs, Maitland, Winter Park/Park Avenue, Florida Hospital, LYNX Central, Church Street, Orlando Amtrak/ORMC and Sand Lake Road.
+In addition, the current SunRail plan would provide extended service for stations at Meadow Woods, Osceola Parkway, Kissimmee Amtrak and Poinciana Industrial Park, and a new northern terminus at the DeLand Amtrak station by 2015.